 - 4.1.10.1 The final pass mark for all subjects is 50%. - 4.1.10.2 Barring timetable and credit constraints, students who have failed any modules in a previous semester are required to register for the failed modules first before any new modules are added. - 4.1.10.3 Students may not register for more than 0,5 HEMIS credits in a semester the HEMIS credits to be determined by the online and/or manual registration process.
-Information on HEMIS credits is also available from the academic department. - 4.1.10.4 Where a module has a pre-requisite module, students are required to pass the pre-requisite module first.
+Information on HEMIS credits is also available from the academic department. - 4.1.10.4 The student must pass a minimum of 3 out of 5 modules to proceed to the next level, or 2 out of 4 modules (during a semester where four modules are offered) - 4.1.10.5 Where a module has a pre-requisite module, students are required to pass the pre-requisite module first.